 2. Fog of Love

-Fog of Love is a unique two-player board game where you explore how relationships begin, how they develop and how they can potentially end - sometimes in a number of particularly dramatic ways.
+Fog of Love is a unique two-player game where you explore how relationships begin, how they develop and how they can potentially end - sometimes in a number of particularly dramatic ways.
 A game about breaking up might not seem the best fit for a couples’ board game on Valentine’s Day, but stay with us on this.

 At the beginning of the game players choose from a random selection of relationship goals - whether their character is manipulative, kind, intense or another one of many traits - that will determine what their ultimate win condition is.
 Throughout the game player characters will be placed in a variety of situations wherein a decision has to be made, which can be as minor as whether to leave the toilet seat up or as major as purchasing a property together.
 Sometimes both players will secretly choose and then compare their choices afterwards, whilst other scenarios will have just one player making a decision.